Fluorine cycle

 The fluorine cycle is the series of biogeochemical processes through which fluorine moves through the lithosphere, hydrosphere, atmosphere, and biosphere.
-Fluorine originates from the Earth’s crust, and its cycling between various sources and sinks is modulated by a variety of natural and anthropogenic processes.
+Fluorine originates from the Earth's crust, and its cycling between various sources and sinks is modulated by a variety of natural and anthropogenic processes.

 Overview

 Fluorine is the thirteenth most abundant element on Earth and the 24th most abundant element in the universe.
-It the most electronegative element and it is highly reactive.
+It is the most electronegative element and it is highly reactive.
 Thus, it is rarely found in its elemental state, although elemental fluorine has been identified in certain geochemical contexts.
 Instead, it is most frequently found in ionic compounds (e.g. HF, CaF2).

 The major mechanisms that mobilize fluorine are chemical and mechanical weathering of rocks.
 Major anthropogenic sources include industrial chemicals and fertilizers, brick manufacturing, and groundwater extraction.
 Fluorine is primarily carried by rivers to the oceans, where it has a residence time of about 500,000 years.
 Fluorine can be removed from the ocean by deposition of terrigenous or authigenic sediments, or subduction of the oceanic lithosphere.